mstksg/inCode/copy/entries/hakyll-rewrite.md

 [heroku-post]: http://blog.jle.im/entry/deploying-medium-to-large-haskell-apps-to-heroku.html

 My blog was one of my first Haskell projects ever, and if I had started it now, in 2016, things would definitely be a bit different.
-But, it's been long enough and the slight inconveniences have been building up enough that I thought it'd be time to sit down and finally migrate my "first large-ish Haskell project" and bring it into modern times, by using [hakyll][] and [purescript][].
+By this point, it's been long enough and the slight inconveniences have been building up enough that I thought it'd be time to sit down and finally migrate my "first large-ish Haskell project" and bring it into modern times, by using [hakyll][] and [purescript][].
 Here are my thoughts and observations on how the migration went, with insight on Haskell migrations in general!

 [hakyll]: https://jaspervdj.be/hakyll/
 [purescript]: http://www.purescript.org/